NumberSixDev/ns-weapondraw/README.md

 # Notes

-- If you come across any bugs open a ticket and let me know in the NS Development discord.
+- If you come across any bugs or have any suggestions open a ticket and let me know in the NS Development discord found on my ReadMe.md on my GitHub Profile.